vebgen/mui-rff/packages/radios/README.md

 # radios

-A component consisting of radio buttons that you can use in a React-Final-Form.
+A component consisting of a group of radio buttons that you can use in a React-Final-Form.

 ## Running unit tests